Nada To See Here. Move On.

 It was fraught with real danger from its rapid rock falls

-And upstream it ran from a thunderous roar
+And upstream it ran with a thunderous roar

 Too close to the south with its threatening core